Diffusion Means in Geometric Spaces: Introduction

 An estimator of the diffusion mean is introduced in Section 4.
-We consider the estimators asymptotic behavior and provide sufficient conditions for it to be strongly consistent in the sense of Ziezold (ZC) and Bhattacharya and Patrangenaru (BPC).
-We also provide sufficient conditions for the generalized Central Limit Theorem to hold for the diffusion estimator, thus giving conditions for $k$-smeariness of the estimator.
-We consider different bimodal distributions on $\cS^n$ and calculate the diffusion $t$-means and estimate the asymptotic convergence for various $t>0$.
-Furthermore, we prove that smeariness also occurs for the diffusion mean estimator, like the Fr\'echet estimator, we give precise asymptotic results for the convergence of diffusion means to Fr\'echet means as $t\to 0$.
-The results and examples of the paper point to the importance of $t$ and we conclude the section by discussing the estimation of $t$ and the joint estimation of two parameters.
-This includes two examples of estimating $t$, one indicating that we have we are able to estimate the true variance of a \BND.
+We consider the estimator's asymptotic behavior and provide sufficient conditions for it to be strongly consistent in the sense of Ziezold (ZC) and Bhattacharya and Patrangenaru (BPC).
+We also provide sufficient conditions for the generalized CLT to hold for the diffusion estimator, thus giving conditions for $k$-smeariness of the estimator.
+We consider various bimodal distributions on $\cS^m$ and calculate the diffusion $t$-means and estimate the asymptotic convergence rate for various $t>0$.
+Furthermore, we give precise asymptotic results for the convergence of diffusion means to Fr\'echet means as $t\to 0$.
+The results and examples of the paper point to the importance of $t$ and we conclude the section by discussing the estimation of $t$ and the joint estimation of $\mu$ and $t$ parameters.
+This includes two examples of estimating $t$, one indicating that we are able to estimate the true variance of a \BND.
+We show that joint estimation of mean and diffusion variance rules out smeariness in all directions in general situations.
+We illustrate this by reducing finite sample smeariness in geomagnetism data.
+Finally, we show for the geomagnetism data as well as for wind direction data on the circle that, in consequence, the power of hypothesis tests increases.